-Will Jacob Zuma and his MK party cause an upset in South Africa’s election?
+Can Jacob Zuma and his MK party unseat the ANC in South Africa’s election?

-Backed by the controversial ex-president, new political party uMkhonto weSizwe is challenging the ruling ANC in Zuma’s home province.
+Backed by the controversial ex-president, new political party uMkhonto weSizwe is challenging the ruling ANC in Zuma’s home province — and threatening its prospects nationally.

 KwaZulu-Natal, South Africa – “We need change and we need change now,” said Princess Nozwe Zulu, sitting in her home in a low-income government housing project in Savannah Park, 18km west of the South African port city of Durban.